domenic/count-to-6/lib/exercises/destructuring/problem.md

 ## Challenge

-Let's assume that we need to extract certain pieces of information concerining a user from an input array, which has the following format:
+Let's assume that we need to extract certain pieces of information concerning a user from an input array, which has the following format:

 ```js
 [userId, username, email, age, firstName, lastName]